DomiKamu/OhmerPrems/README.md

 - _Deepblue "Signature"_
 - _Titanium "Signature"_

-:information_source: _KordZ_ module is **free for everyone**, meaning it works as full version, whatever you're owner of a license V2 keyfile, or not, like Vektor/VX, KlokSpid MkII/KX, and (future) 6OP-DX and 6OP-DX Kompakt modules.
+:information_source: _KordZ_ module is **free for everyone**, meaning it works as full version, whatever you're owner of a license V2 keyfile, or not, like Vektor/VX, KlokSpid MkII/KX, and (future) DeXtral and DeXtral Kompakt modules.

 ---